One of the first big decisions of your teen’s adult life is which university to attend, and you’ll understandably want to be there to support them.

 Know what a university open day is, but searching for advice on how to get the most out of one?
 Follow our handy tips.

 Let’s start with the basics.
 The purpose of a uni open day is for potential students to get an idea of what it would be like to study at a particular university.
 It's an event where anyone interested in attending a university can come and explore the campus, ask questions and listen to teaching staff talk about all the programs on offer.

 University open days generally include a structured timetable of presentations by lecturers and tutors from an array of study areas and programs, so you can pick and choose those you’re interested in attending.
 Faculties will often put on interactive demonstrations and exhibitions or set up stalls where you can ask questions and seek admissions advice.
 Most of the major Australian universities organise a bunch of fun activities, competitions and freebies to help prospective students get excited for uni life.

-However, the coronavirus pandemic has changed the way universities deliver open days, with many offering online events and tours throughout the year.
+However, many universities offer online events and tours throughout the year.
 This is great for students who live in rural areas and can’t travel to attend open days in person.
-You can check if the universities your teen is interested in are offering online open day options by visiting their websites.
+You can check if the universities your teen is interested in are offering online tours and events by visiting their websites.

 This being said, we recommend making the trip to attend a uni open day in person, if you can.
 Part of choosing the right university is feeling at home on campus, and it's difficult to get an idea of this through a computer screen (though a virtual tour can certainly help).